Skip Ribbon Commands

 The bacteria can also be spread by drinking contaminated water.
 Salmonella outbreaks have been linked to infected pets such as backyard poultry, snakes, small turtles, lizards and other reptiles.
 And, it can spread by contact with contaminated pet food.
 Typhoid fever, which is also caused by Salmonella, is only spread through contact with an infected person or an item contaminated by an infected person.

-As of Sept.
-6, 2024, 65 people have been infected with Salmonella linked to eggs.
-At least 24 people have been hospitalized.
-All sizes, types and expiration dates of "Milo's Poultry Farms" and "Tony's Fresh Market" eggs are recalled.
-Throw away the recalled eggs or return them to the store where they were purchased.
+As of Nov.
+29, 2024, 68 people have been infected with Salmonella linked to cucumbers.
+At least 18 people have been hospitalized.
+All sizes of whole, fresh American cucumbers grown by Agrotato, S.A. de C.V. in Sonora, Mexico, are recalled.
+Throw away the recalled cucumbers or return them to the store where they were purchased.
 (More information here.)

 Signs & symptoms of Salmonella infection